Being refused credit can ruin your dreams of a new house or car or even a new business.

 Even if you find out what your credit score is and take steps to improve it, the lender is the one who decides whether to accept or refuse your application based on their own guidelines.

-One company might approve you credit with a score of 800 while another might refuse it.
+- One company might approve you credit with a score of 800 while another might refuse it on the same score.

-If you’ve been refused, only the lender can tell you why because only they know how they use your credit score (see below).
+- If you’ve been refused, only the lender can tell you why because only they know how they use your credit score (see below).
 If you ask, they may give you the reason for refusal, although they are under no obligation to do so.
+It’s worth a try anyway.

 Lenders don’t just look at your credit report, they also look at other factors such as